mmmcorpsvit/fastapi-amis-admin-sync/README.md

 - 🚀 **FastAPI Integration**: Ready-to-use examples with forms, tables, and CRUD
 - ✨ **Schema Preprocessing**: Intelligent simplification handles circular references and deep nesting

-> **✅ Success!** We solved the RecursionError by preprocessing the AMIS schema.
-Now enjoy **452 fully type-safe Pydantic models** with complete IDE autocomplete!
+> **✅ Success!** We solved the RecursionError by preprocessing the AMIS schema before generation.
+The preprocessing resolves circular `$ref` references and limits nesting depth to 3 levels, enabling datamodel-code-generator to successfully create **452 fully type-safe Pydantic models** with complete IDE autocomplete.

 ## Quick Start